marie.brossier@pol.ulaval.ca

 I contributed to this project with a study on the internationalization of Arab-Islamic education in Senegal.
 I showed how the ability of Arabic literates to move between West Africa, the Sahel and the countries of North Africa and the Middle East facilitates the transnational circulation of models and practices that have proved vital for developing Arab-Islamic education in Senegal.
 It also led me to identifying the ways in which language and education are increasingly being politicized in the debates on the postcolonial course of the Senegalese state in a context of regional tensions linked to the Sahelian crisis.

-02. Political dynasties
+02. Elites and Political dynasties

 Political Dynasties in Africa: a comparative analysis of West and Central Africa funded by the FQRSC (Nouveaux professeurs-chercheurs, 2013-2017) and the Canadian Social Sciences and Humanities Research Council (Insight Grant, 2017-2021, extended to 2024).
 Principal Investigator